 Just like humans, dogs get upset stomachs or even diarrhea when fed too many apples, especially tart ones.
 An apple a day will probably not keep the veterinarian away.
 Instead, use apple slices or small pieces as occasional healthy treats.

 Also keep in mind that raw apples are very different from apples that have been processed.
 Canned or jarred apples are often preserved in high fructose corn syrup and/or sugar, thus rendering them an unhealthy no-no for any dog.
-Likewise, applesauce also contains sweeteners like honey, sugar, or corn syrup.
 Avoid the extra sweeteners and stick to whole fresh apples (cored and sliced) or pre-sliced apples only.
+Likewise, most applesauce also contains sweeteners like honey, added sugar, or corn syrup.
+If you are looking to feed your dog applesauce, be sure to choose an unsweetened applesauce to steer clear of any additives that take away from the healthy treat.

 Can I Feed My Dog Apple-Based Treats?